JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/README.md

 `8-model-prediction-scoring.ipynb`: Uses GoEmotions to label generated predictions.
 Uses the generated predictions and their corresponding labeled emotions to score the emotion transition and paraphrasing capabilities of the fine-tuned models, on [HuggingFace Evaluation Metrics](https://huggingface.co/evaluate-metric).

+`dataset-filter-compilation`: Uses VADER intensity scores and GoEmotion groupings to create filter levels for dataset filtering.

+`new-fine-tuning`: Adds filter choices to the fine-tuning process and adds a section of code to fine-tune a GPT-2 model.

+`new-model-prediction-generation`: Adds filter choices to the prediction generation process and adds a section of code to generate prediction from a fine-tuned GPT-2 models.

+`new-model-prediction-scoring`: Adds filter choices to the prediction scoring process and adds a section of code to score predictions by a fine-tuned GPT-2 models.

+`few-shot-dataset-splitting`: Splits larger dataset into subsets for consistent few-shot fine-tuning.

 #### Other Files
 - `GoEmotions/`: Contains the GoEmotions Emotion Classifier with our modification.
 Details about GoEmotions can be found [here](https://arxiv.org/pdf/2005.00547.pdf)